-All support and professional staff, volunteers and outside organizations.
+All School constituents, volunteers and outside organizations.

 All SoIC personnel should follow the IU polices and SoIC procedures below when programs involving children.